adi44/matic-docs/docs/develop/oracles/razor.md

 This oracle network is currently running on Görli testnet.
 A "[Bridge](https://github.com/razor-network/bridge)", which picks results from the network and delivers them to Matic Network.
 To get started with connecting to the data feed, check out this **[Tutorial](https://docs.razor.network/tutorial/matic/)**

-- The bridge has been updated with more features and linked to razorscan [https://razorscan.io/](https://razorscan.io/) (Make sure to connect metamask to matic testnet!)